Frances Rollin Whipper: Marriage and family

 After 12 years, the Whippers' marriage began to decline due to marital and political issues.
-In 1880, Rollin took their three children to Washington DC and became a clerk in the General Land Office, and later in the office office of Frederick Douglass, who was then the recorder of deeds for the District of Columbia.
+In 1880, Rollin took their three children to Washington DC and became a clerk in the General Land Office, and later in the office of Frederick Douglass, who was then the recorder of deeds for the District of Columbia.
 Whipper joined them in 1882 and practiced law for two years before returning to take up politics again in South Carolina.
 Rollin's children graduated from Washington D.C. public schools and attended Howard University.
 Winifred Whipper became a teacher and nurse.
 After teaching in Washington DC public schools for ten years, Ionia Rollin Whipper attended and graduated from Howard University College of Medicine, where she "became one of the first black women physicians in the United States."
 Leigh Whipper enjoyed a long and successful career as a stage and film actor.

 Later life

 In addition to working and assisting her children with their educations, Rollin continued to write and was involved in politics while living in Washington DC.
 In 1892 "she contracted an illness while campaigning for Republican Presidential Candidate James G. Blaine.
 Whipper reconciled with her husband and returned to South Carolina sometime after 1893.
 She died of tuberculosis on October 17, 1901 in Beaufort, South Carolina.